faaany/algorithms/README.md

 # Algorithms

-Some implementations of algorithms at the college
+Some implementations of algorithms at college